 - Premier Lacrosse League- Hall A- There’s no telling what the PLL is going to do at LaxCon; but, expect something big to happen.

-- Women’s Professional Lacrosse League- Hall B- Meet the best women to play the fastest game on two feet and get ready for SZN2 with the WPLL.
+- Women’s Professional Lacrosse League- Hall B- Meet the best women to play the fastest game on two feet and prepare for SZN2 with the WPLL.
 Things are heating up in women’s lacrosse, and the WPLL is stoking the fire.

 - Traditional Lacrosse– Booth 812- Evan Cree makes wooden lacrosse sticks that are worth gushing over.
 The quality of these traditional lacrosse sticks puts others to shame and will put a smile on your face.

 - Indigenous Values– Booth 142- Learn about where lacrosse comes from, why it’s played today, and how to respect the game by speaking to Indigenous Values.
-You can also check out the info they have on their Wooden Lacrosse Stick Festival held every year.
+You can also check out their info on the annual Wooden Lacrosse Stick Festival.

 - Lax Straps– Booth 367- One of the best accessories to exist in lacrosse, Lax Straps are flair like you’ve never seen before.
 Put your style on display with Lax Straps, a new product that attaches to lacrosse helmets for a little extra something-something.